Jeffrey-Sarnoff/Delegate.jl/README.md

 ## Delegate.jl
-#### Delegate functions into type fields or over type vars, with plain or iso-typed result.
+#### Delegate functions into type fields or over iso-typed vars, with plain or iso-typed result.

 Delegate unary, binary, trinary functions over a field in values of a type.